deborangueira/deborangueira/README.md

 - I'm into creating `high quality, timeless and beautiful` solutions through tech that support our life
 - Gaining `hands-on experience` in game development, web application, relational database modeling, RESTful API, data analysis and Machine Learning.
-- Working as a `Certificate Notion Creator` - like Notion?
-Let's get in touch [here](https://deborapereira.notion.site/8c2e24965d3b48fda6a5a1fdf89449b3)!

 ---